 It is important to note that being talkative, social, or an extrovert does not necessary mean the same thing as being an effective communicator.
 Even though speaking is a big part of it, communication involves a lot more than just talking.

 Effective Communication involves active listening, understanding the body language of your audience, and having the verbal tools to clearly and accurately explain ideas and concepts.
-At the same time, being shy or not having the courage to standup in front of a room full of people, or being unable to explain your ideas on a white board will not help either.
+At the same time, being shy or not having the courage to standup in front of a room full of people, or being unable to explain your ideas on a white board is going to be detremental.

 Why Does It Matter